SulavRegmi057/WEB-development-first-try/README.md

 ## Description

-Vagrant is a profound web project that invites you to embark on a journey of self-discovery and contemplation.
+Vagrant is a profound(actually newbie) web project that invites you to embark on a journey of self-discovery and contemplation.
 It transcends the boundaries of traditional web development, delving into the depths of the human experience and our eternal quest for meaning.

 ## Purpose